ni/niveristand-python/docs/restrictions.rst

 Conditional
 -----------

-- If statements only allow for bool checks.
-Numbers, numeric data type declarations or numeric variables are not allowed.
+- If statements only allow for boolean checks.
+You cannot use numbers, numeric data type declarations, or numeric variables inside `If` statements.

     .. code-block:: python